Frees1990/Visa-Chronicles/README.md

 This website is a blog guide for spouse visa applicants for the UK.
 The website has a easy navigation which aims user to get all the information they need to process their Spouse Visa.

-...!
-This is where I put the photo of my web design...

 ## Table of Contents

 - [Visa Chronicles](#visa-chronicles)